Xangle FAQ

 3.1 – What is the best distance between cameras and/or the subject?

-3.2 - What lens / focal length to use?
+3.2 – What lens or focal length should I use?

 3.3 - Is it better to use a straight or a curved bar?